JuliaChem/LeadLagAssistant.jl/README.md

-# LeadLagAssistant.jl
+# LeadLagAssistant
-Lead-Lag compensator assistant for control design
+## Lead-Lag compensator assistant for control design

 This is an unregistered package, to install on julia 1.4.2 or later please open the package manager (]) and paste the following line: